Frequently Asked Questions

 2. When should my son or daughter take and ACT or SAT test?

 The logical time to start testing is upon completion of Algebra II as all entrance exams include Algebra II problems.
-As a Junior Seminar assignment we require that students bring a registration ticket for one of these exams.
+As a College Seminar assignment we require that students bring a registration ticket for one of these exams.
 In this way we are assured that the testing process has started.
 Once the college counselor has been assigned, he or she will go over the student’s plan for further testing.
+Please note: If you plan to take the ACT test, please take it with the additional writing option.

 3. How many colleges will we need to apply to in order to be assured of a successful search?